 ~ Education & Experience ~

-I earned my Psy.D. in Clinical Psychology at the Massachusetts School of Professional Psychology (now known as William James College) in June 2014, and have been practicing at the Pastoral Counseling Services of the South Shore (PCSSS) of the Institute for Spiritual Life and Psychotherapy, Inc. since its inception in 2012, helping it launch while still a pre-doctoral intern.
+I earned my Psy.D. in Clinical Psychology at the Massachusetts School of Professional Psychology (now known as William James College) in June 2014, and have been practicing at the Pastoral Counseling Services of the South Shore (PCSSS) of the Institute for Spiritual Life and Psychotherapy, Inc. since its inception in 2012.

-I also interned with many of my current colleagues through the Norma Kent Pastoral Counseling Center, which closed in 2012 after having provided the larger South Shore community with over 40 years of service.
+I also previously worked with many of my current colleagues through the Norma Kent Pastoral Counseling Center, which closed in 2012 after having provided the larger South Shore community with over 40 years of service.

 My early training also provided me with a large scope of experience upon which to build a solid clinical foundation.

 I worked in community mental health at Southern Jamaica Plain Health Center, providing clinical treatment within a culturally and socioeconomically diverse urban population.
-I also interned at a community-based acute treatment setting at the Italian Home for Children, where I provided inpatient treatment for children experiencing traumatic and family crises.
+I also interned at a community-based acute treatment setting at the Italian Home for Children, where I provided individual and group inpatient treatment for children experiencing traumatic crises as well as family therapy and support transitioning children back home.
 I began my field training at Schiff Day Treatment Center, providing case management services and group psychotherapy for adults diagnosed with chronic major mental illness.

 Prior to becoming a Licensed Clinical Psychologist, I was a Special Education Teacher for nearly a decade, having earned my M.Ed. at the University of Massachusetts—Boston in 2004.
 During that time, I taught a wide range of science and math classes, and also held various leadership positions.
 These experiences included working at therapeutic, alternative high schools, such as The Merrimack Education Center and The Gifford School, as well as running a city-wide, behavioral inclusion program at F.A.
 Day Middle School in Newton, MA.